benjystanton/benjystanton.github.io/src/posts/2018-11-22-a-quick-review-of-she-ra.md

 tag: NaBloPoMo2018
 ---

-<p class="lede">Netflix’s new She-Ra is seriously cool.
+<p>Netflix’s new She-Ra is seriously cool.
 The female characters are strong and diverse in personality, body shape and skin tone.
 Some are good, some are evil.
 Some are funny, some are serious, some are nerdy.</p>

 The men are sensitive and supporting without being overtly masculine.
 Often they are camp and their sexuality is ambiguous.